fluxnetart/fluxnetart.github.io/_posts/2025-11-23-riceriver.md

 ---
 layout: post
-title: Recording sound inside of a tree
+title: Listening to living trees
-excerpt: Artist Sara Bouchard visited the Rice Rivers Center to listen to and record the plant tissue that carries water and minerals from roots up through the stem and to the leaves.
+excerpt: Artist Sara Bouchard visited the Rice Rivers Center to record the plant tissue that carries water and minerals from roots up through the stem and to the leaves.
 categories: news
 ---